quattromani/HTML5-baseplate/README.md

 ## CSS Best Practices Employed

-### Grouping
+### Formatting

+Space between selector and opening curly brace.
+Space after opening curly brace and declaration (single line) or line-break after opening curly brace (multi-line).
+Multiple selectors are separated by a comma and line-break.
-One selector/one attribute/one line - everything else is multiline (one exception: I break this rule for the reset just to keep it under control)
+One selector/one attribute/one line - everything else is multiline (one exception: I break this rule for the reset just to keep it under control).

 	EX:	.someDiv { color: #222; }

+		.someOtherDiv,
-		.someOtherDiv {
+		.someAdditional Div {
 			color: #222;
 			margin: 0 auto;
 		}